 Finland’s national policy for media education updated

-The new national policy will replace the previous document, Good media literacy: National guidelines for 2013-2016, published six years ago.
+The new national policy (links below) will replace the previous document, Good media literacy: National guidelines for 2013-2016, published six years ago.
 The update is a result of a media policy initiative to strengthen media literacy in Finland.

 According to the new vision, all individuals will have the opportunity to develop their media literacy.
 The new policy is marked by being more inclusive than the previous one, implying that the enhancement of media literacy is to apply to the whole population.
 Previously, the focus was more on children and young people.